-Currently, the Creative Cloud Connection preview supports Mac OS 10.7 and 10.8 and Windows 7 and Windows 8 (both 64-bit and 32-bit versions).
+Currently, the Creative Cloud desktop application supports Mac OS 10.7 and 10.8 and Windows 7, Windows 8, and Windows 8.1 (both 64-bit and 32-bit versions).
 A broadband Internet connection is required.

-Users running Windows XP and Mac OS 10.6.8 or earlier don't see the Creative Cloud Connection on the Apps page or in Adobe Applications Manager.
+Users running Windows XP and Mac OS 10.6.8 or earlier cannot install the Creative Cloud desktop application.
+They are limited to the Adobe Application Manager.

-Can I install Creative Cloud Connection on more than two computers with same account?
+Can I install Creative Cloud desktop app on more than two computers with same account?

-There is no limit to the number of computers that can have Creative Cloud Connection installed using the same account.
+There is no limit to the number of computers that can have Creative Cloud desktop application installed using the same account.

 Is there a file size limit?

-With Creative Cloud Connection preview, you can upload files up to 5 GB.
+With Creative Cloud desktop application, you can upload files up to 5 GB.
 If you attempt to upload anything larger, you can see some unexpected errors.

 With the Creative Cloud website, you can upload files up to 1 GB.
 If you attempt to upload anything larger, you can see some unexpected upload failures.